oliwang/oliwang.github.io/content/garden/Blog/Book Note - The Psychology of Money.md

 Similarly, when making long-term plans such as retirement plans, one should lower their expectations and save more money.
 For example, if you expect to earn three times your current salary in a few years, you should plan as if you can only earn two times your salary.

-This gives yourself a chance to start over if things don't go as expected.
+This gives your a chance to start over if things don't go as expected.

 ### 14. You'll Change